Krutikakhamkar-7/truthforge-ai/README.md

-# Veritas — Fact Verification Dashboard (Member 4)
+# Veritas — Fact Verification Dashboard

 Frontend dashboard for the Autonomous Multi-Agent Research & Fact Verification System.
 This covers **only** the Report Generator + Frontend Dashboard responsibility — no